How much does a roof replacement in Minnesota cost in 2026?

 Where premium materials make sense in Minnesota

-Five premium options Modex installs on Twin Cities homes when the home, the neighborhood, or the insurance math justifies stepping past standard asphalt.
-Each one fits a specific homeowner profile — not a universal upgrade.
+Past standard asphalt, these are the materials we install when the house, the neighborhood, or the insurance math calls for it.
+Each one fits a specific situation — not a blanket upgrade.

 CertainTeed Presidential Shake TL